caarlos0/gophercon-2025/slides.md

 movements, and many more.
-This is all in the context of slow connections, so things need to be efficient (keep that in mind) then ecma-48 was the international version of ansi, and ansi was withdrawn as a standard all that said, no one calls them ecma-48 sequenences
+This is all in the context of slow connections, so things need to be efficient (keep that in mind) then ecma-48 was introed as the international version of ansi, and ansi was eventually withdrawn as a standard in 94 all that said, no one calls them ecma-48 sequenences

 ---